Greinton (horse)

-Greinton (March 5, 1981 – September, 2010) is a British-bred Thoroughbred racehorse who won on grass courses in France and set two track records on dirt at Hollywood Park Racetrack in the United States.
+Greinton (March 5, 1981 – September, 2010) was a British-bred Thoroughbred racehorse who won on grass courses in France and set two track records on dirt at Hollywood Park Racetrack in the United States.

 Background

 Greinton was bred by prominent Greek businessman and major horseracing owner/breeder, Stavros Niarchos.
 He was named for the village of Greinton in Somerset, England.
 He was trained in France by François Boutin.

 Racing career

 European career

 Greinton and made his racing debut on July 10, 1983 at Saint-Cloud Racecourse.
 Ridden by French-based American jockey Cash Asmussen, Geinton earned his first win then, with Asmussen aboard, made four more starts at age two and three, winning three and finishing second twice.